Into Eternity (album)

-Into Eternity is the eponymous debut studio album by the Canadian metal band, Into Eternity.
-The album was originally self-released by the band in 1999, then was re-released by DVS Records in 2000 with different coverart and one bonus track.
+Into Eternity is the debut studio album by the Canadian metal band Into Eternity.
+It was originally self-released by the band in 1999, then was re-released by DVS Records in 2000 with different coverart and one bonus track.
 The DVS version enlists Daniel Nargang (who would later share guitar and vocal duties with Tim Roth on the band's 2001 follow up Dead or Dreaming) on guitar instead of Chris Eisler.
 The album is intertwined with audio excerpts from the 1994 film Pulp Fiction.